usavictor210/b/README.md

 ngplusplus-testing - NG++ Respecced TESTING

+THIS IS THE TESTING VERSION, NOTHING IS PERMANENT.
+STUFF WILL BREAK!

-read the changelog for very important update information!!!!!
+read the changelog for very important update information!

 http://ngplusplus-testing.glitch.me/ngplusplus/changelog/changelog.html